spatterIight/ansible-role-nifi/docs/configuring-nifi.md

 # Generate one using `pwgen -s 64 1`, or some other way
 nifi_sensitive_props_key: ""

 # The admin username and password.
-The password must be 12 characters.
+The password must be at least 12 characters.
 The salt must be exactly 22 characters, and does not necessarily need to be changed from the example below.
 # Generate a password using `pwgen -s 32 1`, or some other way
 nifi_conf_login_identity_providers_xml:
   - xpath: /loginIdentityProviders/provider/property[@name='Username']